joseflekardal/joseflekardal.github.io/content/ear-training/index.md

 styles = ['https://cdnjs.cloudflare.com/ajax/libs/animate.css/4.1.1/animate.min.css']
 +++

+This is a web app for training your musical ear.

-You'll hear a major scale and then one secret note.
-You'll then be asked what the secret note was, answer with a number 1-8.
+At the core, you will hear a major scale and then a secret note.
+Click the button of the secret note and earn one point.

+Under settings you can tailor the experience to your needs, secret chords instead of secret notes can be used for instance.

+_Hope you will like it / Josef_